 The old saying goes, ‘There is no I in a team.’
 Is marriage a contract between me and me, I and I, or is marriage about us, us?
 Going into life together can be tremendously beneficial to both partners.
 When two become one in all things, each becomes more than they are by themselves.
 Math changes from 1+1=2 to 2 together = anything is possible.
 Many families have a tradition of saving their nickels and dimes to use to go on vacation.
 Considering each family member saving to go on holiday separately is ridiculous.
 Mom keeps seeing Grandma and Dad save to go camping, Marsha saves for Disneyland, while little Johnny saves to go to the ice cream parlor down the street.
 Agreeing upon a mutual activity takes negotiation and more effort than going on separate vacations, but it also builds shared memories that are held precious later.

 - 10 Loose Android Apps An excellent manner to Honestly Make You Cash At the same time as Shopping!

-- Switzerland accuses EU of bias in finance dispute
+- Switzerland accuses the EU of bias in finance disputes.

 - Special Credit for Finance Introduction